You Gave Me This Day

 New Poetry Collection Celebrates the Universal Mother

-“Since my mother passed on 4 November 2019, facing life has been the challenging of finding meaning by creating the centering force that she once provided for me and for my family,” Carlson said when describing the impetus behind the collection as well as the creative concept running through it.
+“Since my mother passed on 4 November 2019, I have faced the challenge of finding for myself the centering force that she once provided for me and for my family,” Carlson says when describing the impetus behind the collection as well as the creative concept running through it.

 "I don't feel I can create a single thing without my love for my mom at the heart of my motivation.
 But it's not about grieving loss the way it was five years ago.
 Now it's about seeing the love she taught me in all that I see.
 She didn't invent love; she recognized and honored it.
 That is what I am trying to do," says Carlson.